- Serves 12

 - Pour batter into reserved baking pan and bake until golden brown, about 30 minutes.
 Set the cake aside and let cool slightly for 30 minutes.

-- Whisk together the sweetened condensed milk (again eyeball amount to only take 1/4 of what is in the can), evaporated milk, heavy cream, five spice, and the remaining 3 tbsp rum in a bowl.
+- Whisk together the sweetened condensed milk (again eyeball amount to only take 1/4 of what is in the can), evaporated milk, heavy cream and the remaining 3 tbsp rum in a bowl.
 Using a skewer or toothpick, poke the cake with holes all over, penetrating to the bottom of the pan.
 Pour the milk mixture over the warm cake and set aside to let cool completely.

 - Carefully cover the cake with plastic wrap and refrigerate for at least 2 hours.
 Spread the dulce de leche across the top of the cake.
 I like to take a fork and draw lines all over the dulce de leche.
 Be careful as you spread the dulce de leche as it can get stuck to the top of the cake.
 My trick is to drop various spoonfuls of the dulce de leche all over the cake and then spread but pressing lightly so that the top of cake (crumbles) does not mix with the dulce de leche.

 - NOTES: For the dulce de leche, I do not recommend the one that comes in a can (similar to the cans used for condensed milk).
 Instead, buy a more traditional one in an international/Latin American store.
 The brand Goya among others sells a 15 oz jar of it (it’s OK if it is not 16 oz exactly).
 Dulce de Leche is also known as “cajeta de leche”, “milk caramel spread.”